"It doesn't look much. Just an itty-biddy stream trickling out

 I hooked it once but it took off like a high speed torpedo and broke me off.
 Could not believe a fish that big would be in such shallow water."

 I heard this story repeated enough times, by enough different people, about the same stream mouth to spark interest, but not enough to spark action.
-Too consistent at each telling to be anything other than one of those legends that gets reinforced and embellished by each telling; the actual facts of the tale probably clouded in the fog of myth.
+Too inconsistent at each telling to be anything other than one of those legends that gets reinforced and embellished by each telling; the actual facts of the tale probably clouded in the fog of myth.

 A tale ignored but not forgotten.
 Filed away in the information stored in the darker recesses of the brain for some purpose or other.